angellycabr/angellycabr.github.io/_pages/portfolio.md

 - **Raspberry Pi-based k-means for music genre classification**: Developed a Raspberry Pi-based k-means classification model utilizing volume sensor data to classify music genres and generate song recommendations.
 [Link](https://github.com/angellycabr/EE250-Final-Project)
 - **Metal matrix reinforced shape-memory alloy tires**: Collaborated on a proposal for self-repairing alloy tires, emphasizing material properties and stress analysis.
 The proposal was successfully accepted into NASA's New Technology Report database.

-Conferences & Invited Talks
+Other Conferences & Invited Talks
 ======
 - **Cabrera, A.\***, Lopez, A.\* (2024).
 "Bridging Cultures, Building Breakthroughs: AI Ethics."
 Invited to discuss ethics in generative AI and Latinx representation at the University of California, Riverside's SHPEtinas conference, Society of Hispanic Professional Engineers.
-- **Cabrera, A.** (2023).
-"Computer Vision-Based Inventory Management and Product Recommendation System."
-Served on the organizing committee for the Ming Hsieh Institute’s annual fall research festival at the University of Southern California.
-Awarded undergraduate research scholar.
 - **Cabrera, A.\***, Saldana G.\*, Hassan N.\*, Umoren E.\* (2023).
 "Incident Post-Mortem Analysis - Auto Resolution."
 Selected as one of the top 50 teams from a competitive organization-wide selection to present at Microsoft’s E+D Intern Demo Symposium at Microsoft Headquarters.
 - **Cabrera, A.\***, Reyes S.\* (2022).
 "Verizon: Identifying Objects and Sorting by Color."
 Presentation awarded finalist title for the National Center for Women & Information Technology’s Collegiate Award.
 Break Through Tech AI, University of California, Los Angeles.
 - **Cabrera, A.\***, Ojukwu, C.\*, Lim, S.\*, Deng, J.\* (2021).
 "Understanding the Role of Machine Learning in Music."
 Center of Computational Media Intelligence, University of Southern California.